 For all that, the soybean remains a mystery to most town-dwelling Illinoisans.
 A bright farm boy could pay his ag school tuition by betting city slickers how many soybean plants occupy a typical one-acre field.
-(Answer: 100,000–150,000.)
+(Answer: 100,000 to 150,000.)
 In fact, most Illinoisans recognize the plant in the fields only by a process of elimination—if it isn’t corn, what else could it be but soybeans?

 Nor is the public very clear on what beans are used for.
-Just as many Americans believes that the corn in the field is the corn they get from a can, so do many assume that soybeans feed the nation’s appetite for soy milk.
+Just as many Americans believes that the corn in the field is the sweet corn they get from a can, so do many assume that soybeans feed the nation’s appetite for soy milk.
 In fact, the bean is nearly ubiquitous in the national diet, if invisible, because soybeans are a food that goes into other foods.
-The bean packs more protein per ounce than meat, and animal feed is routinely supplemented with soy protein, with the result that most beans (in the form of soybean meal) are eaten by livestock that people eat.
+The bean packs more protein per ounce than meat so animal feed is routinely supplemented with soy protein, with the result that most beans (in the form of soybean meal) are eaten by livestock that are eaten by people.

-Roughly another third of the annual production of edible soybean oil is used for commercial baking and frying, the rest in home cooking oils and in margarine, mayonnaise, salad dressings, and other prepared foods.
-And even four-legged Americans eat soy; much of the popular commercial dog foods consist of beans.
+Roughly a third of the annual production of edible soybean oil is used for commercial baking and frying, the rest in home cooking oils and in margarine, mayonnaise, salad dressings, and other prepared foods.
+And even four-legged Americans eat soy; much of the popular commercial dog foods is beans.

 Soybeans in one form or another also are used in the manufacture of plastics, paints, adhesives, fuel, biodegradable hydraulic fluid and inks, explosives, even leather softeners and children’s crayons.
 The Decatur-based Archer Daniels Midland Co., or ADM, is marketing soybean-derived “neutraceuticals” or nutrients that, because of their health benefits, function therapeutically much as do drugs.
 The firm has built a new vitamin C plant in Decatur, and expanded its production of isoflavones and natural-source vitamin E.

-All the more surprising, therefore, that as recently as the 1920s the soybean, as a commercial crop, did not exist.
-The plant has a long pedigree in Asia but is well-suited to central Illinois; Decatur lies at about same latitude as Dairen, Manchuria, center of the soybean belt in the Old World.
+All the more surprising, therefore, that as recently as the 1920s the soybean, as a commercial crop, did not exist in Illinois.
+The plant has a long pedigree in Asia and is well-suited to central Illinois; Decatur lies at about same latitude as Dairen, Manchuria, center of the soybean belt in the Old World.
 The plant was introduced to Illinois as long ago as 1851.
 However, those early varieties were more vine than bush, which made their seeds hard to harvest.
-Worse, their oil tended to go rancid.
+Worse, the oil squeezed from those seeds tended to go rancid.

-Intense breeding led to upright, short-limbed varieties that obediently stand up to being raked clean at harvest by a combine, and new processing techniques rendered more of the bean usable.
+Intense breeding led to upright, short-limbed varieties that obediently stand up to being raked clean by a harvest combine and new processing techniques rendered more of the bean usable.
 This transformation of a plant into a crop owed much to public research.
 The soybean industry is another of agriculture’s spin-off of science into commerce of the sort that the dot.com crowd thinks they invented.
-Universities and the USDA have been developing new soybean varieties since the early 1900's.
+Universities and the USDA have been developing new soybean varieties since the early 1900s.
 (Private seed companies have only been tweaking seeds since 1970, because before that time there was no real profit in the effort.)

 The Barnum of soybeans